SigmaHQ/sigmahq.github.io/docs/meta/correlations.md

 ### `value_count`

-Counts distinct values of a given field, useful for detecting a high or low number of unique entities
+The value_count correlation type counts distinct values of a given field.
+It is useful for detecting a high or low number of unique entities.
+For example:

 ```yaml
 title: High-privilege group enumeration